Tuesday, May 18, 2010

 I am constantly amazed that this big guy (the one is the dark blue) is my little baby cousin, Garrett.
 You know, the guy who is a sophomore in high school, a competent driver, a star on the football field, and a lady killer to boot.
 Don't get me wrong.
 All of these were predictable outcomes when we were staring into his little baby face not so long ago.
 It's just that I didn't think much about how he really would grow up (and up and up and up) and be holding my baby (like a football) someday.

 I think that Jack is a lucky boy to have such a good role model in Garrett.
 Who else is going to teach Jack the rules of American football?
 Or how to throw a girl in the air (and catch her) while he's dancing.
 I'm not kidding...G's got some major tricks up his sleeve.
-Not only is Garrett funny and outgoing, athletic and smart, but he sure is
+Not only is Garrett funny and outgoing, athletic and smart, but he sure is good to his mother too.

 life of the party.